DBAJamey/awesome-database-tools/_posts/2026-09-08-top-tools-for-writing-better-tsql-code.md

 - Native IntelliSense autocomplete is still slow and basic on its own
 - No JOIN-aware suggestions from IntelliSense itself
 - No dedicated SQL formatting or refactoring engine built in
-- GitHub Copilot in SSMS requires its own separate subscription, and its code completions are a different feature from IntelliSense, not a replacement for a dedicated formatting/refactoring toolset
+- GitHub Copilot in SSMS is licensed separately from SSMS itself (a limited free tier exists, with paid plans for full usage), and its code completions are a different feature from IntelliSense, not a replacement for a dedicated formatting/refactoring toolset

 Why it's limited: it's enough to get started, and Copilot narrows the AI gap somewhat.
 But if you rely solely on the native tooling, you're still leaving formatting, refactoring, and JOIN-aware completion on the table.